 Medical and Dental Plans and Personal Accident Insurance

-Enrolling a domestic partner in IU-sponsored medical and dental plans or Personal Accident Insurance is subject to the same limitations that apply to a spouse or child.
+Enrolling a registered domestic partner in IU-sponsored medical and dental plans or Personal Accident Insurance is subject to the same limitations that apply to a spouse or child.
 Enrollment is limited to:

 - within 30 days of being hired into a full-time appointed position, or